lawrennd/old_talks/_ml/modelling-things.md

 \include{_ml/includes/bias-variance-dilemma.md}

+One of Breiman's ideas for improving predictive performance is known as Bagging.
+The idea is to train a number of models on the data such that they overfit (high variance).
+Then average the predictions of these models.
+The models are trained on different bootstrap samples and their predictions are aggregated giving us the acronym, Bagging.
+By combining decision trees with Bagging we recover Random Forests

 Bias and variance can be estimated through the Bootstrap, and the traditional view has been that there's a form of Goldilocks effect, where the best predictions are given by the model that is 'just right' for the amount of data available.
 Not to simple, not too complex.
 The idea is that bias decreases with increasing model complexity and variance increases with increasing model complexity.
 Typically plots begin with the Mummy bear on the left (too much bias) end with the Daddy bear on the right (too much variance) and show a dip in the middle where the Baby bear (just) right finds themselves.

 The Daddy bear is typically positioned at the point where the model is able to exactly interpolate the data.
 For a generalized linear model [@McCullagh:gen_linear89], this is the point at which the number of parameters is equal to the number of data[^assuming].
 But the modern empirical finding is that when we move beyond Daddy bear, into the dark forest of the massively overparameterized model we can achieve good generalization.